StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 10
+instrumental. fast with a spirited harmonica harmony. upbeat, catchy, engaging, vibrant and vivacious. a Harmonica instrumental. a flat male vocal talking, after which there is a synth melody playing. happy and fun.
+The recording is noisy and in mono.
 [Go to Prompt 1](#prompt1)

 ![Other 10 Waveform](iterations1/other_10_waveform_spectrogram.png)